 And, at that precise moment, uptight American me had a few quick decisions to make.

 First of all, should I stay?
-Staying meant a lengthy wait (of that I was certain), and I was hungry and hot and in a hurry (a deadly combo on any Caribbean island).
+Staying meant a lengthy wait (of that I was certain), and I was hungry, hot and in a hurry (a deadly combo on any Caribbean island).
 But leaving meant I would spend the weekend without my fabulous new pool floaties (priorities!), the ones that promised hours of leisurely lounging in absolute bliss (can I get a ‘hell yeah!”?).
 With built-in cup holders (of course).
 And since there was no wind in the forecast, I had some serious together time planned with my swimming pool.

 So, ok, obviously leaving was not an option.
 I simply had to gird my loins and prepare for the endless wait.
 Fine.
 I slowly began to resign myself to my immediate fate.
 It was just going to be one of those days.